thomaxxl/group_info/README.md

 we wait 15 seconds between faccessat and getgroups because the group_info struct may not have been overwritten yet.

-The server should be called in a separate session because the credentials are shared between parent and child processes.
+The server opens a number of fds on request in order to use the freed memory.
+This should be called in a separate session because the credentials are shared between parent and child processes.

 first, execute ping_of.c .
 This will increment the refcounter close to zero (e.g. -20). next, in a different session,  execute "ping.py -s"